Low Carb Cauliflower Mash. THE perfect mash.

 If you don’t have a potato masher, you can just put a few florets at a time into a pot and squash them with a fork.
 It will take longer and require a bit of elbow work, but the result will be just a as good as if you’d used a specific tool.
 Don’t worry if little lumps remain, as long as you’ve mashed all the florets, it’s fine – don’t expect the same smooth texture as with mashed potatoes.

-That part over, all you have to do is add all the other ingredients, check for additional seasoning, stir on medium heat until piping hot and it’s ready to serve!
+That part over, all you have to do is add all the other ingredients, check for additional seasoning, stir on medium heat until piping hot and Low Carb Cauliflower Mash is ready to serve!

 - 1 large cauliflower